 If you have trees in your yard, check to see that they are maintained properly.

-Unplug all Your Appliances
+Unplug All Your Appliances

 If you are leaving your house before a storm, unplug all appliances too.
 This is for your safety just in case your house gets flooded.
 You don’t want to enter your house and become electrocuted.

-Ensure Proper Storage of Important Documents
+Ensure Proper Storage Of Important Documents

-Sometimes hurricanes can take you by surprise and you are not able to prepare properly for it.
+Sometimes hurricanes can take you by surprise and you are not able to prepare properly for them.
 Many people lose copies of important documents because they failed to secure them.
 Documents like your house deed, insurance policies, and more should be kept safe.
 Put them inside waterproof containers and keep extra copies just in case.

-Keep safe the Vulnerable People In Your House
+Keep Vulnerable People In Your House Safe

 Children and older people are not as strong as you are.
 Make sure they are away from anything that might fall in case of wind damage.
 This is also the same for your pets.
 Dogs must not be tied just in case it floods in your area.
 They will be able to swim safely if they are not tied.

-Practice Caution Even After a Hurricane
+Practice Caution Even After A Hurricane

 Just because a hurricane has passed through does not mean you cannot be cautious.
 Even category 1 hurricanes can already cause damage to structures and power lines.
 Try to limit your movements and stay in the house.
 Stay away from fallen power lines and only venture out when local authorities have cleared the roads of debris, etc.